-How to monitor performance during accreditation?
-What does re-accreditation involve?
+Chapter 5 How to monitor performance during accreditation?

 While it is important to ensure that DCOs have the required competencies before they are accredited, it is equally as important to ensure they maintain the knowledge and skills learnt during training.
 To do so consider how you monitor and evaluate your DCOs' performance during the accreditation period to ensure the highest quality.